-COVID-19 Industry Resources
+COVID-19 Industry Resources | Market Research Links | SBDCNet

 Business and Personal Services

-Coronavirus Resources for Funeral Directors – Industry news, must-have documents, and virtual funeral tips
+COVID-19 Resources for Fitness Professionals – COVID-19 legal and insurance issues, virtual fitness guidance, and resources for re-opening

-National Funeral Directors Association COVID-19 Resources – Guidance by the CDC and essential resources.
+National Funeral Directors Association COVID-19 Resources – Industry news, must-have documents, and virtual funeral tips

+Inside Self-Storage: Coronavirus (COVID-19) Resources – Developments, resources and advice for self-storage businesses about responding to COVID-19

+Security Industry Association: Resources for COVID-19 and Business Continuity – Industry impact news, guide to state and local programs, and public safety protocols

 Salon Today’s COVID-19 Resource Portal – Industry resources for preparation and planning techniques for salon owners